odow/StochOptFormat/README.md

   [Problems, policies, and algorithms](#problems-policies-and-algorithms).)

-Equally important as the things that we set out to do, are the things that we did _not_ set out to do.
+Equally important as the things that we set out to do, are the things that we did _not_ set out to do:

-  - We did not try to incorporate chance constraints.
+  - We did not try to incorporate chance constraints
-  - We did not try to incorporate continuous random variables.
+  - We did not try to incorporate continuous random variables
   - We did not try to incorporate decision-hazard nodes.

 Finally, StochOptFormat is not an algebraic modeling language for stochastic